zonca/zonca.github.io-source/content/jetstream_kubernetes_magnum.md

 ## Acknowledgments

-Many thanks to Jeremy Fischer and Mike Schmidt for solving all my tickets, this required a lot of work on their end to make it working.
+Many thanks to Jeremy Fischer and Mike Lowe for solving all my tickets, this required a lot of work on their end to make it working.